My Approach to Helping

 I am passionate about working with children and teens through the tough stuff of their lives - anxiety, depression, friendship and relational skills, executive functioning skills, emotional disregulation, family dynamics, perfectionism, and gender identity concerns.
 By creating a space in which they can express themselves and explore new strategies in an age-appropriate way, I am able to come alongside these kids in a way that is unique and powerful.

-My work is guided by a strength-based approach where collaboratively, each child or teen and I build on the strengths they already have to help them grow.
+My work is guided by a strength-based approach where collaboratively, each teen and I build on the strengths they already have to help them grow.
 The relationship between me and each young person I work with is really the foundation of our work together, so we start there.
 By taking time to identify each client’s interpersonal assets, individual traits, and unique insight, we can pinpoint which coping skills that will best help each kid grow.
 I want my clients to have more compassion for themselves and others and find more calm in their lives.

 I utilize various therapeutic approaches, such as Emotion-Focused Family Therapy, Cognitive Behavioral Therapy (CBT), Neurorelational Child-Centered Play Therapy, and Sand Tray Therapy, and utilize mindfulness and self-compassion to support my clients.
 By tailoring my approach to your child based on developmental stage, I’m able to help them build skills and coping strategies that work for your child and help them explore the impact that their thoughts, feelings, and actions have on their wellbeing.
 We’ll heighten emotion awareness and work on communicating those feelings to others, but we’ll also move into discussing how to deal with and regulate our emotional responses and better relate to others.